-Each section of your team will focus on furthering a design concept in preparation for the upcoming
+Each section of your team will focus on furthering two design concept in preparation for the upcoming

 mockup review, as scheduled

 Note: The team may want to rearrange its lab sections based on interest in the different concepts and which section is working on them.
 This is permissible provided that similar-sized groups

 work on each idea, and that you provide a list of team members working

 on each concept to your instructors and the course instructor.